superfet/faithfulco.github.io/content/conferences/2021-gershon-crypto/index.md

   city: Jerusalem
   country: Israel

 summary: Online conference on the outlook of cryptocurrencies and the digital asset economy in 2021.
-Held at the Gershon FinTech Center, Jerusalem Business School, The Hebrew UniversityOn March 24th and 25th 2021.
+Held at the Gershon FinTech Center, Jerusalem Business School, The Hebrew University.
+On March 24th and 25th 2021.
 abstract: ","

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2019-06-17T13:00:00Z"
+date: "2021-03-24T13:00:00Z"
-date_end: "2019-06-20T15:00:00Z"
+date_end: "2021-03-25T15:00:00Z"
 all_day: false